34 releases (19 breaking)

 Settings

 Settings are all kinds of node parameters with no dedicated inputs.
-A node can respond to one type of setting.
+A node can respond to one or more types of settings, which are applied using the set method.

 If a parameter has a dedicated input then it cannot be a setting.
 The way to get filters with parameters controlled via settings is to use the forms that specify all parameters as constant, for example, lowpass_hz.